Simone Corsi: MV Agusta Forward Racing (2020–2022)

 Corsi made his return to MV Agusta Forward Racing for the 2020 season, partnering Stefano Manzi, and continued declining in his performances.
-He finished in the points only six times, and only finished in the top-10 once, a 10th place finish in Aragon.
+He finished in the points only six times, and only finished in the top-ten once, a tenth place finish in Aragon.
 He ended the year 24th in the championship again, this time with 15 points.

 Partnered by Lorenzo Baldassarri at Forward for the 2021 Moto2 World Championship, Corsi started the year off in the worst way possible, a high-side in the opening round of Qatar, resulting in a compound fracture in his left wrist.
 He was replaced for the second round by Tommaso Marcon, and for the third by Miquel Pons, with rumours starting to circle whether or not it was going to be his last year.
-He finished 9th in Le Mans, 10th in Aragon, and 13th in Austin, and the following weekend in Misano saw Corsi start his 300th career race, becoming only the 5th rider after Loris Capirossi, Valentino Rossi, Andrea Dovizioso, and Thomas Lüthi to achieve this feat.
+He finished ninth in Le Mans, tenth in Aragon, and 13th in Austin, and the following weekend in Misano saw Corsi start his 300th career race, becoming only the fifth rider after Loris Capirossi, Valentino Rossi, Andrea Dovizioso, and Thomas Lüthi to achieve this feat.
 The final round in Valencia saw him take an unexpected pole position in qualifying, his first pole in nearly nine years, but on the warm-up lap Corsi's bike stalled, and he entered the pits in tears, unable to start the race from the front of the grid due to a technical issue.
 He ended the season 24th in the standings with 16 points, and was extended for another year by Forward Racing for his brilliant pole position.

-In what is due to be Corsi's 20th and final season in Grand Prix racing, he will be joined by teammate Marcos Ramírez at Forward Racing for the 2022 Moto2 season.
+In what was due to be Corsi's 20th and final season in Grand Prix racing, Corsi would be joined by teammate Marcos Ramírez at Forward Racing for the 2022 Moto2 season.
 The year was a major disappointment, with Corsi failing to score a point and he and Ramirez were never really looking competitive because of a bike with not many upgrades and tensions between Forward Racing and MV Agusta (now being bought by KTM) with Corsi being replaced by Álex Escrig, ending his long career in Grand Prix racing.

 Later years

 It was later announced that Corsi would be retained by MV Agusta as a coach and test rider, with the possibility of doing some wild card rides both on the European and the World championships.
-He also tried to join the World Supersport paddock (by also winning 2 races out of the 2 he raced in the Italian championship), but he could not find a ride for 2023.
+He also tried to join the World Supersport paddock (by also winning two races out of the two he raced in the Italian championship), but he could not find a ride for 2023.

 In 2024, Corsi ended up racing in World Supersport before finishing the season as a wildcard for his former MV Agusta team (now named Forward Racing) in Moto2, finishing the race 27th and last.
 After the season, he was announced as the new team director.